helendaisy/milestone-band-project/README.md

 #### Colors

-- Background color throughout '#060505' selected to match the styling of the most recent album and the official band website to credit familiarity and consistency.
+- Background color throughout `#060505` selected to match the styling of the most recent album and the official band website to credit familiarity and consistency.
-- Font color '#d4Af37' used throughout selected to match the color of the logo and styling on the most recent album to show consistency and familiarity.
+- Font color `#d4Af37` used throughout selected to match the color of the logo and styling on the most recent album to show consistency and familiarity.
-- Band info page close button on modal made '#ffffff' for ease of user to identify how to close the window.
+- Band info page close button on modal made `#ffffff` for ease of user to identify how to close the window.
-- Calendar color '#d4Af37' for header and '#f9f2e0' for body used to make a recognisible calendar format, with the #f9f2e0 a big contrast to background and header to make it instantly noticeable.
+- Calendar color `#d4Af37` for header and `#f9f2e0` for body used to make a recognisible calendar format, with the `#f9f2e0` a big contrast to background and header to make it instantly noticeable.

 Color selection made using -
 - [HTML Color Codes](https://htmlcolorcodes.com/color-picker/)